JurgenCruz/HomeServerSetup/Create and configure arr applications stack.md

    |      NAS       |   NAS system notifications   |    8     |

 5. Copy and write down the tokens generated for each App.
+6. Optionally, you can upload icons for each App to distinguish at a glance the source of the notification.

+> [!TIP]
+> If you want to have a different icon for each Arr App (or if you simply want more granular control), you can register a channel for each Arr App instead of a single `Arr` channel.

 ## Configure qBittorrent